alexch/codelikethis/public/lessons/www/http.md

 ![DNS illustration](https://s.hswstatic.com/gif/dns-rev-1.gif "DNS Illustration")

 Remember, websites live at an **IP Address**.
 This is a string of numbers, (ex.
-70.42.251.42).
-A URL is simply a translation that provides humans with an easy way to remember where a website lives.
+70.42.251.42) that locates a specific computer (or "host") on the Internet.
+A domain name is simply a translation that provides humans with an easy way to remember where a website lives.

 # Other DNS Info

 Your nameservers may also contain other information about your domain, such as where your email server lives.
-For example, if I try to send an email to mark@facebook.com, your email server is going to communicate with the nameserver for facebook.com and say, "Where does this email server live?".
+For example, if I try to send an email to mark@facebook.com, your email server is going to communicate with the nameserver for `facebook.com` and say, "Where does this email server live?".

 # HTTP: File Transfer for the Web